waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 Well, you might have clued your eye in on particular key words, where those particular words tend to mean something positive or negative.
 So you might have identified words like loved, and fun, and best, tend to be associated with positive messages.
 And words like broke, and cheap, and flimsy tend to be associated with negative messages.

 So if only we could train a computer to be able to learn what words tend to be associated with positive versus negative messages, then maybe we could train a computer to do this kind of sentiment analysis, as well.
 So we're going to try to do just that.
-We're going to use a model known as the bag-of-words model, which is a model that represents text as just an unordered collection of words.
+We're going to use a model known as the `bag-of-words model`, which is a model that represents text as just an unordered collection of words.

 For the purpose of this model, we're not going to worry about the sequence and the ordering of the words, which word came first, second, or third, we're just going to treat the text as a collection of words in no particular order.
 And we're losing information there, right?
 The order of words is important, and we'll come back to that a little bit later.
 But for now, to simplify our model, it'll help us tremendously just to think about text as some unordered collection of words.
 `21:31`